PrincetonUniversity/software_testing/README.md

 #### Your Laptop

 You will need to install the Python packages `pytest`, `pytest-mock`, `flask` and `requests`.
-It would be best to install these into an isolated software environment.
+It would be best to install these into an isolated software environment (see the `conda create` line for Nobel below).
 Here is one way to install the packages:

 ```
 $ pip install pytest pytest-mock flask requests